 Significant benefits for your employer too

-Your employer will benefit greatly from the leadership, professional and vocational skills you are taught in the Army Reserve, and the character-building lifestyle you'll experience.
+Your employer will benefit greatly from the leadership, professional and vocational skills you are taught in the as well as , and the character-building lifestyle you'll experience.
+They are legally obliged to release you for Army Reserve duty, but may apply for compensation (see below).

 Your employer's business will be stronger with a Reservist in its ranks, and will have higher corporate status for supporting the ADF.
 The training you receive will help you: